MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 For the wind effect, we generated long triangle strips in a compute shader, creating many wisps of wind in the world.
 The wind effect wasn't heavy on fill rate, due to the narrow strips.
 However, the many hundreds of thousands of vertices caused a heavy load for the vertex shader.

 To reduce the load, we introduced append buffers on the compute shader, to feed a subset of the wind strips to be drawn.
 We used simple [view frustum culling](https://docs.unity3d.com/Manual/OcclusionCulling.html) logic in the compute shader to determine if a strip was outside of camera view, and prevented those strips from being added to the push buffer.
-This process significantly reduced the number of strips, freeing up needed GPU cycles.
+This process significantly reduced the number of strips, improving performance.

 The following code demonstrates an append buffer.